Tuesday, April 26, 2011

 "They're for different things," I said diplomatically.
 "I rode across Cuba on a Bike Friday."

 On noting from my card that I teach yoga, he said "I want to introduce you to someone," and summoned his wife over from the throng.
-For no other reason than it's an article I've been repeating to as many people as I can, I started telling him about the 82-year young woman I read about in Yoga Journal who started doing yoga at 65 because she "looked around at her friends and said, I have two choices: do yoga or become a decrepit little old lady..."
+I started telling him about the 82-year young woman I read about in Yoga Journal who started doing yoga at 65 because she "looked around at her friends and said, I have two choices: do yoga or become a decrepit little old lady..."

 Anderson graciously extracted herself and I committed the crime I said I'd never do - I started blubbering about Big Science.

-Thanks so much to the patient young Explorer who obliged by taking our photos!
+Thanks so much to the patient young Explorer who obliged by taking my Me & Lou talkin' on the wild side photos!

 statrixbob said...